'Music is not a crime': U.N. experts urge Nigeria to lift singer's death sentence | Entertainment

 A spokesman for the Kano state judiciary, which runs sharia courts alongside the civil courts, said the decision was taken with legal backing, adding that he was unaware of the appeal.
 "If we are requested to release him, it has to be through legal procedure," said spokesman Baba Jibo Ibrahim.

 Kano's justice system has been in the spotlight since a sharia court also sentenced a 13-year-old boy to 10 years in prison last month after he was accused of making blasphemous statements during an argument.
-The head of Poland's Auschwitz Memorial has written to Nigeria's president asking him to pardon the boy, Omar Farouq, and offering to serve part of the jail term himself.
+The head of Poland's Auschwitz Memorial has written to Nigeria's president asking him to pardon the boy, Omar Farouq, and offering to serve part of the jail term himself as he could not "remain indifferent" as he represented a place where children were imprisoned and murdered.

 - READ MORE ON: